kanutsanun-b/nsbotRaspi/README.md

-﻿# nsbotRaspi version 0.0.2
+﻿# nsbotRaspi version 0.0.4
-Using Selenium read MEATR ,SPECI and TAF from NSWEB for Raspberry Pi.
+Using Selenium read MEATR, SPECI and TAF from NSWEB for Raspberry Pi.
 Update:
-- Memory consuming was solved by using refresh() function.
+- Memory consuming was solved by using web-function embeded
-- (METAR/SPECI) and TAF were seperated, you have to choose just one function per script.
+- Only one class for reading METAR/SPECI and TAF
-- Removed function LoopNsweb().
+- Total time per loop is 1 minute

 ## Installation